PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 As a first step, we will load an fMRI dataset that is the first subject of the classic study of :ref:`Haxby et al. (2001) <HGF+01>`.
-For the sake of simplicity we are using a helper function that loads and pre-processes the data in a way similar as the original authors did.
+For the sake of simplicity we are using a helper function that loads and pre-processes the data in a way that is similar to what the original authors did.
 Later on we will get back to this point and look at what was done in greater detail, but for now it is as simple as: